List of M*A*S*H characters: Charles Emerson Winchester III, M.D.

-Winchester is often adversarial with Hawkeye and B. J., but joins forces with them if it is justified.
+Winchester is often adversarial with Hawkeye and B. J., but unlike Burns, he joins forces with them to achieve a common goal.
 He has a keen but dry sense of humor and enjoys practical jokes as well as the occasional prank to get revenge on his bunkmates for something they did, or for his own amusement.
 Behind his snobbery, he was raised with a sense of noblesse oblige and was capable of profound – albeit sometimes misguided – acts of kindness.
 For example, in "Death Takes a Holiday" he quietly gifts an orphanage with expensive chocolates (a tradition in his family) while the camp assails his stinginess because true charity must be anonymous.
-Initially outraged to find that they were traded on the black market, he learns that the candies were sold to buy an entire month's worth of food for the orphans.
+Initially outraged to find that they were traded on the black market, he learns the candy was sold to buy an entire month's worth of food for the orphans.
 As the orphanage director apologizes, Winchester reflects: "It is I who should be sorry.
 It is sadly inappropriate to give dessert to a child who has had no meal."
 Humbled, he retreats to the Swamp, where Klinger brings him a Christmas dinner made up of party leftovers, and they exchange quiet Christmas greetings, on a first-name basis.
 In "Morale Victory", he sends for a copy of the score for Ravel's Piano Concerto for the Left Hand to encourage a pianist who can no longer play with his injured right hand.
 In "Run for the Money", he stands up for a wounded soldier whose comrades and commanding officer mock his stuttering, encouraging the young man to live up to his intellectual potential.
 At the end of the episode, he listens to a recorded letter from his sister Honoria, who turns out to likewise be a stutterer.

 Classical music is one of his great loves, helping him to maintain his morale.
 In the series finale, following the sudden death of the Chinese POWs he has been teaching a work by Mozart, Winchester states that music has transformed into a haunting reminder of the horrors of the war (David Ogden Stiers was the conductor in residence for the Newport Symphony Orchestra for a decade or more).